mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/gaussianCDO/index.md

 										\end{bmatrix}$

 One of the core assumptions of the model is that there is a flat correlation between each pair of companies due to the homogeneity of the asset pool.
 This leads to one value of $\rho$ for the correlation of every pair of assets.
 This is a very strong assumption and may not have been appropriate in the context of pricing CDOs.
 For example, suppose that in the underlying pool of assets of a CDO there exist the following:

 	- Two mortgages A and B from the same street in the UK

 	- One mortgage C from a house in New York

-Whilst the default correlation between A and C, and B and C may be very similar, it will not be similar to the default correlation between A and B; intuitively we can see that if A defaults, B is much more likely to default (and vice versa), whereas this event will likely have to consequence whether or not mortgage C defaults.
+While the default correlation between A and C, and B and C may be very similar, it will not be similar to the default correlation between A and B; intuitively we can see that if A defaults, B is much more likely to default (and vice versa), whereas this event will likely have to consequence whether or not mortgage C defaults.

 We say that a company $i$ defaults if their asset value $X_i$ is below a certain threshold.
 So we link the single default time $\tau_i$ to the one-factor model by the relation $X_i = \Phi^{-1}(F_i(\tau_i))$.